yerinsmgmt/markdowns/files.md

 Applying for the Software Engineer role.

+I'm Yerins Abraham.
 Free, open infrastructure that a billion API calls a month actually depends on is the kind of project I want my backend work going toward.
 I build and run production services that hold up at real scale: a banking API at p95 284ms across 66,000 requests, and a retrieval pipeline on hybrid search that